Fleet Captain – Patrick McLaughlin

 ARTICLE I: NAME

-ARTICLE II: PURPOSE
+ARTICLE II: PPOSE

 ARTICLE III: MEMBERSHIP

 Membership to BISF is open to any individual interested in the art and science of sailing and racing Stars.
 Including, but not limited to Star owners, Crew, Someone who is interested in Stars, and people who like sailors.
-Voting on fleet business is limited to one vote per boat.
+Voting on fleet business is limited to one vote per member.

 ARTICLE IV: OFFICERS

-Section 2 – The term of office shall be from April 1 through March 31.
+Section 2 – The term of office shall be from November 1 through October 31.

 Section 3 – Duties:

-B. Treasurer: Shall keep all financial and property records in coordination with SSSS; shall account for, receive and dispense all monies; shall submit two financial statements to the Star-Board per annum.
+C. Treasurer: Shall keep all financial and property records in coordination with SSSS; shall account for, receive and dispense all monies; shall submit two financial statements to the Star-Board per annum.

-C. Secretary: Shall keep minutes of all meetings and shall maintain and preserve all records, reports and documents of the organization, and shall be responsible for gathering nominations and publicizing the slate of officers for election.
+D. Secretary: Shall keep minutes of all meetings and shall maintain and preserve all records, reports and documents of the organization, and shall be responsible for gathering nominations and publicizing the slate of officers for election.

-D. Race Chair: Shall be responsible for organizing and conducting the annual racing program of the organization.
+E. Race Chair: Shall be responsible for organizing and conducting the annual racing program of the organization.

 ARTICLE V: STAR-BOARD

-The Star-Board shall consist of the elected officers.
+Section 1 – Officers: The Star-Board shall consist of the elected officers.

-Section 2 – Duties
+Section 2 – Duties:

 The control and conduct of the business of BISF shall be vested in its Star-Board, which shall: